The Anatomy of a Chart: How to read and interpret an EHR

-When you’re new to nursing, there are so many important details to keep track of, including patient charts, also known as electronic health records.
-Get some advice on what information is vital to maintaining patient records up-to-date while on the job.
+When you’re new to nursing, there are so many important details to keep track of, including patient charts, also known as electronic health records (EHRs).
+Get some advice on what information is vital to maintaining accurate and up-to-date patient records while on the job.

 Navigating the electronic health record (EHR), commonly known as the “chart,” can be challenging as you begin your nursing school and clinical journey.
-Once you log in, you may feel overwhelmed with the endless amount of information and tabs to access.
+Once you log in, you may feel overwhelmed by the endless amount of information and tabs to access.
 You might find yourself asking, “Where do I even begin?”
-Don’t worry; this is normal and happens to everyone.
-So, let’s review six sections of the EHR that you can start with when researching your client for clinical.
+Don’t worry—this is normal and happens to everyone.
+So, let’s review six key sections of the EHR that you can start with when researching your client for clinical.

 1. Client Demographics